dekoza/mtgpl/docs/_sources/ZNR.rst.txt

 :mtgtip:`Verazol, the Split Current<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/5/752a2aa9-40ed-4c64-b945-bc6fec606b7b.jpg?1604200567|https://scryfall.com/card/znr/239/verazol-the-split-current?utm_source=api>`
    Verazol, the Split Current enters the battlefield with a +1/+1 counter on it for each mana spent to cast it.

-   Whenever you cast a kicked spell, you may remove two +1/+1 counters from Verazol, the Split Current.
+   Whenever you cast a kicked spell, you may remove two +1/+1 counters from Verazol.
 If you do, copy that spell.
-You may choose new targets for that copy.
+You may choose new targets for the copy.
 (A copy of a permanent spell becomes a token.)

 :mtgtip:`Yasharn, Implacable Earth<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/2/12878fbd-dbe5-44bc-9f34-38fd374ec10a.jpg?1604200584|https://scryfall.com/card/znr/240/yasharn-implacable-earth?utm_source=api>`
-   When Yasharn, Implacable Earth enters the battlefield, search your library for a basic Forest card and a basic Plains card, reveal those cards, put them into your hand, then shuffle your library.
+   When Yasharn enters the battlefield, search your library for a basic Forest card and a basic Plains card, reveal those cards, put them into your hand, then shuffle.

    Players can't pay life or sacrifice nonland permanents to cast spells or activate abilities.